-The actor was born on May 29, 1953 in Tobolsk, Russia.
-Sasha was the youngest son, he had two elder brothers: half-brother Robert Kraynov (1940 – 4 December 2011) and Vladimir Abdulov (1947-1980; he was killed by hooligans).
+Handsome boy was born on May 29, 1953 in Tobolsk, Russia.
+His father was engaged in directing in Fergana, and his mother worked as a make-up artist.
+Sasha was the youngest son.
+He had two elder brothers: half-brother Robert Kraynov (1940 – 4 December 2011) and Vladimir Abdulov (1947-1980; he was killed by hooligans).

 In 1974 he debuted in the film About Vitya, About Masha And The Sea Force.

 Then, in 1975, Abdulov became a celebrity after his role in the film The Ordinary Miracle.

 He was considered a sex symbol and one of the most popular Russian stars, playing in such films as Look for a Woman, Magicians and The Woman in White.

 In 1985, the film The Most Charming and Attractive appeared on the screens.
 It conquered Soviet viewers, became the most popular film of the Perestroika times and remains one of the favorite Soviet comedies.